Seagate Technology (NASDAQ:STX) PT Raised to $65.00

-Seagate Technology (NASDAQ:STX) had its price objective hoisted by investment analysts at Rosenblatt Securities from $63.00 to $65.00 in a research report issued to clients and investors on Friday, Benzinga reports.
-The firm presently has a “buy” rating on the data storage provider’s stock.
-Rosenblatt Securities’ price target would indicate a potential upside of 25.51% from the stock’s previous close.
+Seagate Technology (NASDAQ:STX) had its target price boosted by Craig Hallum from $60.00 to $65.00 in a research report report published on Friday morning, The Fly reports.
+Craig Hallum currently has a buy rating on the data storage provider’s stock.

-Several other research analysts have also recently issued reports on STX.
-Cross Research cut shares of Seagate Technology from a “buy” rating to a “hold” rating in a report on Wednesday, July 29th.
-Stifel Nicolaus cut their target price on Seagate Technology from $68.00 to $63.00 and set a “buy” rating for the company in a research note on Wednesday, July 29th.
-Summit Insights raised Seagate Technology from a “sell” rating to a “hold” rating in a report on Wednesday, July 29th.
-ValuEngine raised Seagate Technology from a “strong sell” rating to a “sell” rating in a report on Thursday, August 13th.
-Finally, Cowen raised their target price on Seagate Technology from $44.00 to $48.00 and gave the company a “market perform” rating in a report on Friday.
-Five investment analysts have rated the stock with a sell rating, fourteen have given a hold rating and seven have given a buy rating to the company.
-Seagate Technology has a consensus rating of “Hold” and an average price target of $53.30.
+Several other analysts have also commented on STX.
+Sanford C. Bernstein initiated coverage on shares of Seagate Technology in a research report on Tuesday, July 14th.
+They issued a market perform rating and a $45.00 price objective on the stock.
+UBS Group raised shares of Seagate Technology from a sell rating to a neutral rating and lifted their price objective for the stock from $41.00 to $46.00 in a research report on Tuesday, August 4th.
+Zacks Investment Research raised shares of Seagate Technology from a sell rating to a hold rating and set a $52.00 price objective on the stock in a research report on Friday, September 18th.
+Morgan Stanley lifted their price objective on shares of Seagate Technology from $55.00 to $61.00 and gave the stock an overweight rating in a research report on Tuesday, October 13th.
+Finally, Northland Securities started coverage on shares of Seagate Technology in a research report on Tuesday, September 15th.
+They issued an outperform rating and a $65.00 price objective on the stock.
+Five analysts have rated the stock with a sell rating, fourteen have given a hold rating and eight have issued a buy rating to the company.
+The stock presently has an average rating of Hold and a consensus target price of $53.35.

+The business also recently declared a quarterly dividend, which will be paid on Wednesday, January 6th.
+Shareholders of record on Wednesday, December 23rd will be paid a $0.67 dividend.
+This represents a $2.68 dividend on an annualized basis and a yield of 5.47%.
+The ex-dividend date of this dividend is Tuesday, December 22nd.
+This is a boost from Seagate Technology’s previous quarterly dividend of $0.65.
+Seagate Technology’s payout ratio is currently 56.89%.

-In related news, Director Stephen J. Luczo sold 56,000 shares of Seagate Technology stock in a transaction dated Thursday, October 8th.
-The stock was sold at an average price of $51.00, for a total transaction of $2,856,000.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, Director Stephen J. Luczo sold 7,000 shares of the business’s stock in a transaction dated Tuesday, October 20th.
-The shares were sold at an average price of $52.49, for a total transaction of $367,430.00.
+In other news, Director Stephen J. Luczo sold 56,000 shares of the business’s stock in a transaction that occurred on Thursday, October 8th.
+The shares were sold at an average price of $51.00, for a total value of $2,856,000.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Stephen J. Luczo sold 7,000 shares of the business’s stock in a transaction that occurred on Tuesday, October 20th.
+The stock was sold at an average price of $52.49, for a total transaction of $367,430.00.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 79,698 shares of company stock worth $4,020,593.
-0.97% of the stock is owned by corporate insiders.
+In the last three months, insiders sold 79,698 shares of company stock valued at $4,020,593.
+Corporate insiders own 0.97% of the company’s stock.

-Several institutional investors have recently added to or reduced their stakes in the business.
-AJO LP lifted its holdings in Seagate Technology by 418.0% in the second quarter.
-AJO LP now owns 999,848 shares of the data storage provider’s stock worth $48,402,000 after purchasing an additional 806,809 shares during the period.
-Assetmark Inc. lifted its position in shares of Seagate Technology by 68,245.2% during the 2nd quarter.
-Assetmark Inc. now owns 486,618 shares of the data storage provider’s stock valued at $23,407,000 after buying an additional 485,906 shares during the last quarter.
-Prudential PLC grew its stake in shares of Seagate Technology by 33.9% during the 2nd quarter.
-Prudential PLC now owns 1,860,801 shares of the data storage provider’s stock worth $90,081,000 after acquiring an additional 471,500 shares during the period.
-Wedge Capital Management L L P NC increased its holdings in Seagate Technology by 43.9% in the 2nd quarter.
-Wedge Capital Management L L P NC now owns 1,051,174 shares of the data storage provider’s stock worth $50,887,000 after acquiring an additional 320,517 shares during the last quarter.
-Finally, ANTIPODES PARTNERS Ltd raised its stake in Seagate Technology by 21.9% in the 2nd quarter.
-ANTIPODES PARTNERS Ltd now owns 1,716,356 shares of the data storage provider’s stock valued at $83,088,000 after acquiring an additional 308,185 shares during the period.
-83.24% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+San Francisco Sentry Investment Group CA lifted its holdings in shares of Seagate Technology by 10.0% in the 3rd quarter.
+San Francisco Sentry Investment Group CA now owns 2,300 shares of the data storage provider’s stock worth $113,000 after acquiring an additional 210 shares during the last quarter.
+Orion Portfolio Solutions LLC lifted its holdings in shares of Seagate Technology by 31.1% in the 2nd quarter.
+Orion Portfolio Solutions LLC now owns 1,045 shares of the data storage provider’s stock worth $51,000 after acquiring an additional 248 shares during the last quarter.
+Wedbush Securities Inc. raised its holdings in Seagate Technology by 3.1% during the 3rd quarter.
+Wedbush Securities Inc. now owns 9,289 shares of the data storage provider’s stock valued at $458,000 after buying an additional 275 shares during the last quarter.
+First Horizon Advisors Inc. raised its holdings in Seagate Technology by 48.0% during the 2nd quarter.
+First Horizon Advisors Inc. now owns 869 shares of the data storage provider’s stock valued at $41,000 after buying an additional 282 shares during the last quarter.
+Finally, CWM LLC raised its holdings in Seagate Technology by 24.7% during the 2nd quarter.
+CWM LLC now owns 1,491 shares of the data storage provider’s stock valued at $72,000 after buying an additional 295 shares during the last quarter.
+Hedge funds and other institutional investors own 83.24% of the company’s stock.

 Seagate Technology Company Profile